 Reuse your flowers around your own home or give them to your guests.
 Alternatively, get creative and dry out the petals; use them as confetti in birthday cards or as confetti for your one-year anniversary.
 Furthermore, many brides decide to preserve their bouquet as a special memento of the big day.

-You’ll also be able to keep your shoes—there’s no harm in wearing then again as they are, but if you want something different you can dye them a different colour.
+You’ll also be able to keep your shoes—there’s no harm in wearing then again as they are, but if you want something different you can potentially dye them a different colour.
 Send them to be professionally dyed, or do it yourself.
 When dying your shoes yourself, make sure you follow the instructions on the dye.
 Top tip: stuff your shoes with newspaper while dying so they keep their shape, and once you’ve dyed them make sure you spray them with a water repellent spray to stop colour running out in any wet weather.